 EMS (Ambulance) Division

-The City of Council Bluffs Emergency Medical Service provides an Advanced Life Support (ALS) system which has evolved since 1996 and has grown to the level of excellence that it is today.
+The City of Council Bluffs Emergency Medical Service provides an Advanced Life Support (ALS) system that has evolved since 1996 and grown to the level of excellence that it is today.

 The system benefits from enhanced 911, Advanced Life Support staffed engine companies, ALS ambulances, actively involved hospitals, and a comprehensive continuous quality improvement process to produce one of the highest cardiac arrest save rates in the nation.
-In 2016, the national average of survival from cardiac arrest was six to 10 percent.
-Council Bluffs had a 44% survival rate.
-Seven patients walked out of the hospital without any neurological deficits from their cardiac arrest.
+In 2022, the national average of survival from cardiac arrest was 6% to 10%.
+Council Bluffs had a 42% survival rate.
+Eight (8) patients walked out of the hospital without any neurological deficits from their cardiac arrest.

-Each year our department responds to more than 8,200 fire and EMS incidents with over 83 percent being EMS responses.
+Each year, our department responds to more than 11,400 fire and EMS incidents, with over 80% being EMS responses.
 Cardiac arrests are approximately one percent of our EMS responses.

 Staffing and Equipment